 Did you notice a chnage in the pH after treatement?

-- No, unfortunately I did not tests this.
+- Response: No, unfortunately, I did not test this.
 I did not realize this would be a concern until after the experiment and read the literature more carefully.
-This is really interesting and I wish I did.
-I will replicate this in a seperate mead and report back.
+This is fascinating, and I wish I did.
+I will replicate this in a separate mead and report back.

 I don’t think you’re really giving the fining agents a fair break.
 In my opinion your dosing of kieselsol and chitosan are hilariously high for a 4.5% hydromel.
 I believe that 8.3ml/gal for Chitosan and 2.5ml/gal for Kieselsol are basically the dosing of the DualFine/SuperKleer product.

 You gotta remember a couple things about that dosing:

 - Fining agents sold to home brewers are dosed so they work the first time, every time.
 As such, their dosing is almost always at the maximum recommended dosing, and sometimes even beyond dosing rates recommended in commercial winemaking.

 - DualFine/Superkleer are mainly marketed at winemakers, which will almost always be at 12-14% with high fruit loads, and as such will almost always have way more turbidity than a 4.5% hydromel.

 Not all mead/wines are the same, and each will have a different need when it comes to fining agents.
 If you look at the technical data sheet for any fining product sold for commercial winemaking, every single one will have a dosing range and in bold letters that it is critical to conduct fining trials before doing fining agents to determine the minimum dosing that meets your clarifying needs.
 Your experiment demonstrates why that is.